 Who is this for?
 Ohlone Sky is designed for anyone traveling between Treasure Island, Yerba Buena Island, and San Francisco—whether attending a Bay FC match, visiting Panorama Park, exploring a craft fair, or meeting friends for champagne and oysters.
 It is poised to become one of San Francisco's most frequented tourist attractions.

 How much will Ohlone Sky cost to build?
 The estimated construction cost for Ohlone Sky is approximately $275 million.
 For comparison, Paris, France, is constructing a 4.5-kilometer-long cable car (Câble C1) with five stations for €132 million (~$145 million), scheduled for completion in 2025.
 The San Francisco route spans the same length but requires two towers in the bay contributing to the overall estimate.
 Ohlone Sky will be privately funded and sponsored.
 How fast can this be constructed?
 Ohlone Sky could be completed within five years after permits have been secured and funded.
 Ropeways and cabins are standarized and can be employed quickly though once EIRs and approvals have been secured.
 Building into the bay is not a timely affair.
 The build out, not including the towers the bay, could be a brief ten months.
 How long can a ropeway or cableway be?
-According to the Doppelmayr Group, "800-1500 metres for a tricable installation" like Ohlone Sky.
+According to the Doppelmayr Group, 1500 meters is comfortable range.
 The distance between Pier 24 and Yerba Buena Island is two miles (3200 metres).
 The two-tower approach easily lands within this range.
 What's the fare? $10 roundtrip is our goal.
 It will be accessible via Clipper and mobile payment options.
 Bikes and scooters?
 Bikes, e-bikes and e-scooters are welcome.
 All cabins are ADA-accessible.
 We are the first-last mile in your bike ride across the bay.
 Note: This is in the route of the Bay Trail.
 How far is the Ferry Building to Pier 24?
 It's approximately one-half mile (800 metres); a moderate ten-minute walk.
 Being one of the most frequented places in the City we expect many visitors.

 What is the current state of rail in the the Bay Area?
 CalUrbanist.com, by Steve Boland, publishes a comprehensive map of current Bay Area Rail systems.
 What are some examples of gondolas and aerial trams?
-Locally, Oakland has the super cool Oakland Zoo Gondola which sports a six-county bird's-eye view over live oak trees, elephants, camels, and bison.
-San Francisco sports a little-used gondola to Salesforce Park (atop the Salesforce Transit Center) from the street-level plaza on Mission Street.
-In Napa, Sterling Vineyards
+Locally, Oakland has the super cool Oakland Zoo Gondola which sports a six-county bird's-eye view over live oak trees, bison, camels and elephants.
+San Francisco sports a little-used gondola to Salesforce Park (atop the Salesforce Transit Center) from Mission Street.
+In Napa, Sterling Vineyards lays claim to "the only winery in the world with a aerial gondola."
+In Oregon, the Portland Aerial Tram connects South Waterfront to Marquam Hill with 10,000 daily riders.
+In Colorado, the Telluride Village Gondola "offers free, seasonal transportation for the public."
+Some consider it the most beautiful commute in the United States.
+We'll concede for now.
+In New York, the Roosevelt Island Tramway connects the Upper East Side to Roosevelt Island.
+What's a good blog on gondolas and aerial trams?
+The Gondola Project and Liftblog are excellent resources for the latest proposals and openings around the globe.
+For an in-depth read, see the WTPPJ issue on aerial cable cars.
+When can I ride this?
+We can't ride this yet but late 2030.
+We're excited.

 « Join the Coalition »